crcn/slugr/README.md

 	slugr -i <input .js file> -o <output directory> -n <[optional] name of slug> -a <[optional] default arguments>

+Building a slug from config

+config in path/to/project/slug.json:

+	{
+		//the input JS file
+	    "input": "./console.js",

+		//the output directory for the .slug
+	    "output": "~/Desktop",

+		//the name of the slug
+	    "name": "spice.io",

+		//bundle *everything* into the slug.
+Even NPM packages "bundle": true,

+		//the arguments to pass whenever loading the .slug "args": ["config", "/Users/craigcondon/Dropbox/work/Spice2/spice.io/servers/spiceio/main/core/apps/cliqly/config.json", "load"]
+	}

+terminal:

+	cd path/to/project; slugr;

 Running a slug from terminal

 	slugr <input slug file>